How Much Do Inflatable Stand Up Paddle Boards Cost? (2023)

 - type (specialized are costlier),

-Granted, the pricing of inflatable SUP boards doesn’t follow any pattern or rules set in stone, so it’s still up to you to determine its true value for yourself.
-Get a better overview of this by taking a quick look at this SUP Buying Guide article.
-I’ve outlined some simpl factors influencing the price point.
+Granted, the pricing of inflatable SUP boards doesn’t follow any pattern or rules set in stone, so it’s still up to you to determine its true value for yourself, but you can’t ignore what the market dictates…

 1. The Size Of The Inflatable Board

-So, for example, long-distance racing and touring boards are made much longer (up to or around 14ft) than your average all-around boards (10ft), and that’s already one of the reasons as to why they cost so much in general.
-But the reasons as to why some boards cost more than others go deeper than just that.
-We’d be talking shipping, storing, and all those little things adding up to the price, but we’ll skip those and go for the bigger reasons instead.
+So, for example, long-distance racing and touring boards are made much longer (around 12-14ft and up) than your average all-around boards (10-11ft), and that’s already one of the reasons as to why they cost more.
+But the reasons go deeper than just that.

 2. The Specialization Of The Inflatable Board